"In the peace of Gower’s gentle farmland – with beaches and bays close at hand . . ."

 Within an hours’ drive and well worth a visit is the lively capital city of Cardiff with its National Museum of Wales at St Fagans, as well as Cardiff Bay and the new tidal barrage.
 Nowadays, the Gower is more easily accessible by road, and the warming effect of the Gulf Stream means that the weather for visitors to the cosy cottages of Cefn Gorwydd can be exceptionally pleasant at any time of year.
 Shops ½ mile.

-Read more about Cefn Gorwydd Cottages - Ty Ysgubor
+Read more about Cefn Gorwydd Cottages - Ty Berllan

 NSH, radiant fire and convector heaters inc. Electricity, bed linen and towels included.
-Cot.
-High chair.
 Freeview TV.
 DVD.
 Stereo/CD.
 Microwave.
 Shared laundry room with washing machine and tumble dryer (at cost) and payphone.
 Fridge/freezer.
 Wi-fi.
-Dishwasher.

 Shared garden with furniture.
+Terrace area.
 Parking.
 Shared games room with table tennis and pool table.
+No children under 18 yrs.

 Nearest railway station